ioos/mbon-docs/index.md

 may be necessary for some non-English applications.
 Avoid obscure text encodings.
 Use ASCII if possible, with UTF-8 or UTF-16 as secondary options.

-*Relational database management systems (RDBMS)* (such as Microsoft Access) create file formats that need specialized software to open and view the contained information.
+*Relational database management systems (RDBMS)* (such as .ACCDB, .MDB, .GDB) create file formats that need specialized software to open and view the contained information.
 Creating CSV files or ASCII text versions and PDF/A’s of the data provider’s original data ensures that the information contained within the file is openly accessible to data customers.
 Tabular data stored within